 Never take the risk when you’re storing the items, particularly anything you’re going to use as a base layer when cold weather camping.

-Wool is especially useful when cold weather camping, and I recommend it highly when sharing these 41 cold weather camping tips.
+Wool is especially useful when cold weather camping, and I highly recommend it when sharing these 41 cold-weather camping tips.
 So. treat your wool camping garments like they could save your life because, truly, one day they might!

 Once you ensure you wash wool in a wool detergent, there’s not much else you can do wrong.

-Hand washing wool is best if you’re extra concerned about its well-being, but you can always put it in the washer on a gentle cycle.
+Hand-washing wool is best if you’re extra concerned about its well-being, but you can always put it in the washer on a gentle cycle.
 If your washing machine stretches your wool, then you’ll know that you should hand wash it next time.

 Wool clothing may need this extra care when washing it, but it’s well worth it if you want to stay warm on camping trips.

 Frequently Asked Questions – A Complete Guide to Washing Wool

 1. Is Washing Wool at Home Safe? – FAQs